reserve-protocol/staking-contract/README.md

 - [Popcorn DAO - MultiRewardStaking](https://github.com/Popcorn-Limited/contracts/blob/d029c413239735f58b0adcead11fdbe8f69a0e34/src/utils/MultiRewardStaking.sol)

 This is a simplified implementation that keeps only the core functionality of the vaults and removes any additional features.

+## WARNING

+** When deploying GenericStakedAppreciatingVault, make sure to mint some initial dust (at least 1e4), to avoid an inflation attack. **